-Cisco partners have reacted positively to the vendor's announcement of a new deal protection scheme, dubbed Channel Bookings Neutrality.
+Cisco partners have reacted positively to the vendor's announcement a new deal protection scheme, dubbed Channel Bookings Neutrality.

-The scheme was unveiled at Cisco's annual partner conference in Boston at the start of June and will be formally launched during 2010.
+The scheme was unveiled at Cisco's annual partner conference in Boston at the start June and will be formally launched during 2010.
 It is designed to protect Cisco partners who have fallen victim to deals being shifted off to other partners by the vendor's own account managers at quarter end.

 Further details of the scheme are sketchy at present but expected to emerge in due course.